| Francis de Laboulaye,

 accusation constitutes, at least in part, also a tribute to the

+intellectual and moral qualities of the diplomat in question.
 It should go without saying that there are strict limits,

 dictated by common sense and the realities of the situation, to how